deepdivesecurity/http-response-code-checker/README.md

 # http-response-code-checker
-This repo contains the script which take an Excel file of URLs and obtains the HTTP response code from each
-# URL Response Code Checker

 This Python script checks the HTTP status codes of URLs listed in an Excel file and outputs the results to a new Excel file.
 It helps automate the process of verifying the health of links.

 ---